 The Ledges section of the park is just a few miles away from Brandywine Falls, with much less-busy hiking through an intricate set of rock outcroppings.

-The Ledges Trail is about 2 1/2 miles long with a lot of climbing over and around rocks and tons of scenic places to snap photos – including a few overlooks.
+The trail is about 2 1/2 miles long with a lot of climbing over and around rocks and tons of scenic places to snap photos – including a few overlooks.

 We highly recommend this section of the park if your pooches are in good shape!